MGCfutures Bursaries exist to support theatre practitioners to develop their careers in the industry.

 The bursary will go towards work-shopping Samuel’s new play – Shook – with a creative team led by director Jesse Jones.

-Poonam’s bursary is to support development of a new play called NOOR about World War 2 agent Noor Inayat-Khan.
+Poonam’s bursary is to support development work with playwright Azma Dar for a new play called NOOR about World War 2 agent Noor Inayat-Khan.
 It will also enable her to progress her career by emboldening her directing voice and strengthening relationships with the industry.

 Oliver will use the bursary to support a two-week R&D workshop exploring the theatrical language of his adaptation of Anthony Horowitz’s young adult novel The Devil and His Boy.
 Oliver was a MGCfutures Bursary round one mentee.